 Duct tape is widely available in a variety of stores.
 Hardware stores and buying online is a better option as they have a wider selection to choose from.

-Name brand duct tape made by 3M, Duck, Gorilla, or Scotch are made with higher quality adhesives and will be stronger than generic rolls of tape.
+Name brand duct tapes made by 3M, Duck, Gorilla, or Scotch are made with higher quality adhesives and will be stronger than generic tapes.

 Differences with Painters Tape